svjson/hodr/README.md

 - The error handling is suspiciously absent from this chain of steps.
 - We are not formatting or advising how the response whould be shaped in any way!
 - It looks practical and easy to read(if you buy into the idea), but what if this format doesn't cater to my requirements?

+Let's address these three points over the next three sub-sections:

 ### Error handling